"We're with the government, and we're here to help."

 The Computer Security Incident Handling Guide (800-61) covers everything from organizing an incident response team before an event to putting preventive measures in place and providing checklists for use in the heat of the battle.
 Incident planning includes how to handle malicious code and deal with unauthorized access.
 It provides containment, eradication and recovery strategies, and supplies a list of recommendations to prevent recurrence.

 However, since guides can't anticipate every conceivable possibility within every system, its advice is somewhat high-level.
-For example, the text states that a compromise may force the organization to require all users of an application, system or trust
+For example, the text states that a compromise may force the organization to require all users of an application, system or trust domain--or perhaps the entire organization--to change their passwords, but it doesn't state precisely when all users should be forced to make the change.

 The Security Self-Assessment Guide for Informa-tion Technology Systems (800-26) takes users through the review process, checking for proper security controls and ranking the maturity level of those processes.